 Develop a targeted message.
 When you understand what voters in your area care about, you can develop a resonating campaign message.

 Urban areas use social media and targeted advertising to reach potential voters.
 Make sure your message is concise and clear.

-In suburban areas, direct mail and personal connections are often most effective.
+Direct mail and personal connections are often the most effective in suburban areas.
 Please get to know the community and what issues matter most to them.